kgarwood/html_to_markdown_demo/README.md

 accepted tag attributes.
 It also supports transformations which allow one kind of tag found in the input as another kind of tag in the output.
 In this demo, only the following tags are accepted:
-* headings: h2...h6
+* headings: `h2...h6`
-* lists and their elements: ul, ol, li
+* lists and their elements: `ul, ol, li`
-* paragraphs: p
+* paragraphs: `p`
-* block texts: blockquote and cite
+* block texts: `blockquote` and `cite`
-* anchor tags: a, along with href attributes. (no images)
+* anchor tags: `a`, along with `href` attributes. (no images)
-* line break character: br
+* line break character: `br`

 The demo only uses one transformation: it converts cite to blockquote tags.

 ##Configuring Turndown
 [Turndown](https://github.com/domchristie/turndown) turns HTML into Markdown but some of its default settings have had to be altered.
 They include:
-* rendering list items using "-" rather than "\*"
+* rendering list items using `-` rather than `*`
 * rendering headings using sequences of # characters rather than through different kinds of underlines.

 # Design Issues

 ## Word Processing Issue: Variance in how applications copy to the clipboard
+In the scenario where users copy and paste data from an RTF editor, the conversion to Markdown will be dependent on how that editor copies data to the clip board.

+Copying HTML code from a plain text editor provides the most predictable markdown output because all the HTML codes from the content are fed to sanitize-html, which is then fed to Turndown.

+But trying to copy and paste Rich Text assumes that the RTF editor will use HTML tags that can be processed by the demo.
+During testing, it seemed that few editors would generate HTML tags such as `abbr`, `blockquote`, and `cite`.
+Tables were another problem: many RTF editors would use HTML spans to support rendering a table.

 ## Cross-Browser JavaScript Issue: Support in IE11
 Each kind of browser uses an API to interact with the clipboard scratch space,